CiscoDevNet/terraform-provider-aci/docs/resources/custom_qos_policy.md

 ```

-All examples for the Custom Qos Policy resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_custom_qos_policy) folder.
+All examples for the Custom QoS Policy resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_custom_qos_policy) folder.

 ## Schema ##